Utah Scenic Byways

 The Utah Scenic Byways were the result of brainstorming by tourism organizations in Utah.
 Their goal?
 To try to lure back some of the travelers … or tourists … taken away by the interstate highway system.

 These roads were already in place and provided memorable experiences simply by driving them.
-So Utah started the Scenic Byway Program.
-And soon after that … in 1991 … the National Scenic Byway Program was established.
+So Utah started the Scenic Byway Program in the mid-1980's.
+Not too long after that … in 1991 … the National Scenic Byway Program was established.

 The U.S. Secretary of Transportation recognizes certain roads as National Scenic Byways or All-American Roads.
 They receive their distinction because of archaeological, cultural, historical, natural, recreational, and scenic attributes.

-There are 125 designated byways in 44 states throughout the nation.
+There are 184 designated byways in 48 states ( as of 2023) throughout the nation.
 Our Utah Scenic Byways literally pave the way to the best sights, scenery, and secrets in the state.

 Utah Scenic Byways tell some wonderful stories.
 Stories about early pioneers, trappers, explorers, and Native Americans.
 They may lead the way to historical structures.
 Or breathtaking scenery.
 And there are usually recreational opportunities to enjoy also.